tiesinto/dfi/content/_index.md

 You can figure out about the system in a lot of different ways:

-- LARBS has a built-in readme document and list of all the many efficient keybindings that you can read [here](/larbs-dwm.pdf).
-By pressing <kbd>super + F1</kbd> at any time while in the system you can read this document.
+- DFI has a built-in readme document and list of all the many efficient keybindings that you can read by pressing <kbd>super + F1</kbd> at any time while in the system you can read this document.
-- The many illustrative videos on [Luke's YouTube channel](https://youtube.com/lukesmithxyz), some of which are easily watchable in LARBS by pressing <kbd>super + F2</kbd>.
+- The many illustrative videos on [Luke's YouTube channel](https://youtube.com/lukesmithxyz), some of which are easily watchable in DFI by pressing <kbd>super + F2</kbd>.
 - The documentation on the <a href="https://github.com/lukesmithxyz/voidrice">Github</a> page.
 - By just installing it and diving in!